Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us25/Readme.md

-# US08 -  As a VFM, I want to list the vehicles needing the check-up.
+# US25 - As a GSM, I want to Cancel an entry in the Agenda.

 [Requirements Engineering](01.requirements-engineering/Readme.md)